 Side margins should ideally be kept to an even dimension of less than 80mm, this helps to reduce surface camber and distortion.

-Small quantities of 'specials' can often be economically and quickly produced by GA.
+Small, medium or large quantities of 'specials' can often be economically and quickly produced by GA.
 Our bespoke software accurately calculates best use of materials and punching arrangements.

 Square holes provide good visibility and air flow while providing decorative cover.